-The functional currency of substantially all of the Company's consolidated subsidiaries is the U.S. dollar, as their operations are considered extensions of U.S. parent operations.
+The functional currency of substantially all of the Company's consolidated subsidiaries is the U.S. dollar, as their operations are considered extensions of the U.S. parent's operations.
 Monetary assets and liabilities denominated in foreign currencies are remeasured into U.S. dollars at the closing rates of exchange on the balance sheet date.
 Nonmonetary assets and liabilities denominated in foreign currencies are remeasured into U.S. dollars using the historical exchange rate.
 As a result, no transaction gains or losses are recognized for nonmonetary assets and liabilities.
-The profit or loss arising from foreign currency transactions are remeasured using the rate in effect on the date of any relevant transaction.
+The profit or loss arising from foreign currencies due to changes in exchange rates are remeasured using the rate in effect on the date of any relevant transaction.
 Gains and losses on transactions denominated in foreign currencies due to changes in exchange rates are recorded within general, administrative and other.
 Unrealized gains and losses due to changes in exchange rates related to investments held in a currency other than an entity's functional currency are reported in net gains (losses) on investments in the consolidated statements of operations.